Talking to Children About Their Art

 Tempera Paint

-I care about providing the tools that work, like paint brushes that hold enough paint for a long line, color that excites the eye, paper that is weighty enough to carry a thick coat of paint.
-Great art materials attract children back another day to find that same excitement.
+I like to provide children tools that work.
+Paint brushes hold enough paint for a long line.
+Color that excites the eye.
+Paper that is weighty enough to carry a thick coat of paint.
+Great art materials attract children back another day to experience that same excitement.

 I think the work that preschool children do with tempera paint might be the most creative works of art they make in their lives.
-Children this age have both the ability and the unfettered freedom to try what comes to mind.
-In the beginning they explore the medium and its properties, but once they become intentional in action, they become less of a scientist and more of an artist.
+Strong and lively results invigorate that presence.
+Children this age have both the physical ability and the unfettered freedom to flow with what comes to mind.

-Art at this age is almost magical.
-Art enables children to discover what they can do and who they are with a precious immediacy that can startle the mind.
+Art at this age is magical.
+Great materials enable children to discover what they can invent with a precious immediacy that can startle the mind—theirs and ours.

 Presentation of Tempera